ZhuoyunZhong/Adeept-4-DOF-Robot-for-Caligraphy/README.md

 The code Implemented three nodes including a forward kinematic, an inverse kinematic and a connector.
 After opening all the nodes, there will be some services.
 The first two nodes provide inverse kinematic and forward kinematic calculation.

-`rosservice call inv_kin x, y, z, phi, theta, psi` Integration
+`rosservice call inv_kin x, y, z, phi, theta, psi`

 `rosservice call for_kin q1, q2, d3 `